huaminghuangtw/Evergreen-Notes/Permanent-Notes/change-yourself-to-change-the-world.md

 [@gogginsCantHurtMe2018]

 > _“No one is going to come help you.
-No one's coming to save you.”_
+No one’s coming to save you.”_

 > _“You take your life in your own hands, and what happens?
 A terrible thing, no one to blame.” — Erica Jong_